-Human Rights Health and safety Environment Group's own operations Principles and procedures of in "Corporate governance and interna The "iSay" survey (p.
-96) nternal control and risk management are de al control" scribed in Section 2 Protection of insured capital and the prevention of major industrial risks: more than 60 industrial sites audited each year (p.
+Human Rights Health and safety Environment Group's own operations Principles and procedures of internal control and risk management are described in Section 2 "Corporate governance and internal control" The "iSay" survey (p.
+96) Protection of insured capital and the prevention of major industrial risks: more than 60 industrial sites audited each year (p.
 117) Complaints handling system (see p.
 109).
 External audit the Responsible Marketing Panel (p.
-111) Annual audit of Brand Companies as part of their OHSAS 18001 and ISO 22000 certification Supplier and subcontractor activities Blue Source process (p.
+111) Annual audit of Brand Companies as part of their OHSAS 18001 and ISO 22000 certification Annual audit of Brand Companies as part of their ISO 14001 certification (p.
+109) Supplier and subcontractor Blue Source process (p.
 98)